-10 'Nudge theory', popularized by Richard Thaler and Cass Sunstein, suggests that small, subtle changes in how choices are presented can significantly influence people's decisions and behaviors, without restricting freedom of choice.
+9 'Nudge theory', popularized by Richard Thaler and Cass Sunstein, suggests that small, subtle changes in how choices are presented can significantly influence people's decisions and behaviors, without restricting freedom of choice.

-Reflection is largely about cultivating the right attitude, about practising, forming the habit of thinking things over, thinking them through as best as one is able.
+Relection is largely about cultivating the right attitude, about practising, forming the habit of thinking things over, thinking them through as best as one is able.

 One can be unflinchingly honest with oneself.
-No one else is present to express disapproval.
+No one else is there to tick you off.
 One's own understanding, as opposed to soaking up unfiltered views of others, helps the process of thinking to be unclouded as far as possible by too much prejudice and emotion.

-Many thoughts rise to the forefront of the mind, no doubt from a subconscious realm unless one posits the idea of inspiration coming to one from outside oneself - when one is sitting quietly thinking, contemplating...
+Many thoughts rise to the forefront of the mind.
+This is no doubt from a subconscious realm unless one posits the idea of inspiration coming to one from outside oneself - when one is sitting quietly thinking, contemplating...

 One needs to make time for this.
-If it is seen as an important thing to do, making time for it will be that much easier.
+If it is seen as an important thing to do, making time for it will be that much the easier.